 Global value chains (GVCs), and more generally globalisation, have been a dominant feature of the global economy in recent decades, emerging as a result of the slicing and dicing by enterprises of previously integrated production processes into a chain of internationally dispersed tasks.

 With such increased interconnectedness comes increased complexity.
-To improve our understanding of the nature of global trade and production, and international economic interdependencies, OECD and WTO have therefore launched the Trade in Value Added (TiVA) initiative to develop that provides the first official data on GVCs, for 61 countries and 34 industries.
+To improve our understanding of the nature of global trade and production, and international economic interdependencies, in 2013 the OECD and WTO launched the Trade in Value Added (TiVA).
+The current database provides data for 64 countries broken down by 36 industries.

-However, it is clear that within those industries, firms vary importantly with respect to the degree and way in which they are active in GVCs and in turn contribute to economic growth and employment.
-For example, SMEs typically face larger barriers to trade than larger firms, and MNEs are known to play important, but yet unquantified, roles in global production.
+However, it is clear that within those industries, firms vary significantly with respect to the degree and way in which they integrate into GVCs and in turn contribute to economic growth and employment.
+For example, SMEs typically face higher barriers to trade than larger firms, especially MNEs.

 Global Value Chains play an important role for small open economies like the Nordic Countries.
 This report, which reflects the work of a close collaboration between the OECD Statistics Directorate and Nordic Statistical Offices, analyses how, in the Nordic countries, different types of firms including SMEs (dependent and independent), large enterprises, foreign and domestically owned enterprises, and trading and non-trading companies, engage in GVCs and help shape Nordic countries’ roles in GVCs.